chanhaosheng/myrepo/README.md

 <br>

 **To start ElasticSearch and Search UI using docker:**
-- Run From `base/deployment-design` folder to build and up docker
+- Run from `base/deployment-design` folder to build and up docker
 ```
 ./run-docker-compose-react-search.sh
 ```